sirupsen/sirupsen.github.io/content/napkin/problem-16-simulation/index.md

 likely have.
 Thinking you can reason about this off the top of your head might constitute a case of good ol' [Dunning-Kruger][dk].
-If Bob's offering a perfect algorithm off the top of his head, call bullshit (unless he carefully frames it as a hypothesis to test in a simulator, thank you Bob).
+If Bob's offering a perfect algorithm off the top of his head, call bullshit (unless he carefully frames it as a hypothesis to test in a simulator, thank you, Bob).

 When I used to do [informatics competitions][info] in high school, I was never confident in my correctness of the more math-heavy tasks -- so I would often write simulations for various things to make sure some condition held in a bunch of scenarios (often using binary search).
-Same principle at work: I'm much more confident most day-to-day developer would be able to write a good simulation than a closed-form mathematical solution.
+Same principle at work: I'm much more confident most day-to-day developers would be able to write a good simulation than a closed-form mathematical solution.
 I once read something about a mathematician that spent a long time figuring out the optimal strategy in Monopoly.
 A computer scientist came along and wrote a simulator in a _fraction_